-Robert Balog is an Associate Professor in the Department of Electrical and Computer Engineering, Texas A&M University.
+Robert Balog is a Professor in the Department of Electrical and Computer Engineering, Texas A&M University.
 He holds a joint appointment in the Texas A&M University at Qatar campus.
 He received his B.S.
-Degree (1996) in Electrical Engineering from Rutgers University.
-He received his M.S.
+Degree (1996) in Electrical Engineering from Rutgers University and his M.S.
 Degree (2002) and Ph.D.
-(2006) in Electrical Engineering, both from the University of Illinois, Urbana-Champaign.
+(2006) in Electrical Engineering both from the University of Illinois, Urbana-Champaign.
 He is the Director of the Renewable Energy & Advanced Power Electronics Research Lab and co-director of the National Science Foundation Industry/University Collaborative Research Center of Next Generation Photovoltaics.
 Dr. Balog is a senior member of the IEEE where he has held numerous positions of leadership in the Power Electronics Society.
 He a senior member of the National Academy of Inventors and an external member of the Hungarian Academy of Science.
 HE has published over 200 conference and journal papers.
 He has 20 issued US patents.
 His research group investigates the fundamental engineering and scientific basis of electrical energy conversion with a focus on power electronics and controls at the grid-edge.

 - Photovoltaic balance of systems (BOS)

 - Techno-economic optimization of renewable resource-based energy systems

 - Power quality enhancement in AC electrical distribution system

 - Model predicative control of power electronic systems